 Now you can spoon and pour this layer into your containers.

-Ummm, my mouth is watering just looking at these strawberries.
+Ummm, my mouth is watering just looking at that strawberry sauce.
+Its the perfect summer dessert.

 At this point, you are practically done!
 It needs to hang out in the fridge and become completely cool.
-We love to add cool whip to the top of the dessert, but often leave it off because some do not want it.
+We love to add a tub of cool whip to the top of the dessert, but often leave it off because some do not want it.

 I decided to add some to the small cups because it just looks so cute.